Uniform stationary phase estimate with limited smoothness: Abstract

 \section{Abstract}

-In this paper we consider estimate for oscillatory integrals with stationary phase.
-First, we consider the uniform stationary estimate which was previously studied by Alazard, Burq, and Zuily and significantly improve the regularity requirement for the phase and amplitude functions.
-Secondly, we also consider estimate for oscillatory integral of which phase and amplitude depend on the oscillation parameter.
-Novelty of this article lies in the use of wave packet decomposition, which turns decay estimate for oscillatory integral into disjointness property of the supports of wave packets.
-The latter is geometric in its nature and less sensitive to smoothness of the phase and amplitude functions and this enables us to obtain uniform stationary phase estimate under weaker regularity assumption.
+In this paper, we consider the uniform estimate for the oscillatory integral with stationary phase, which was previously studied by Alazard--Burq--Zuily.
+We significantly reduce the order of required regularity condition on the phase and amplitude functions for the uniform estimate.
+We also study estimates for the oscillatory integrals of which phase and amplitude functions depend on the oscillation parameter.
+The novelty of this article lies in the use of the wave packet decomposition, which transforms the decay estimate for the oscillatory integral to the disjointness property of the supports of wave packets.
+The latter is geometric in its nature and less sensitive to the smoothness of the phase and amplitude functions.